-Short Name Short name of the article.
+Short Name Short name of the article

 Account Number Number which identifies the corresponding register.
 It is recommended to use the number of the corresponding location.

 VAT Selection list for the VAT rate.
 All VAT rates created in Backoffice are available for selection.